CSB5/driver_evaluation/README.md

 # Database containing cancer genomic data and driver predictions

 Evaluation datasets and predictions for the 18 different methods listed above.
-The database will automatically downloaded during the installation of the software (see below).
+The database will be automatically downloaded during the software installation (see below).
 The evaluation dataset is organized as follows:

 ### Genomic and transcriptomic data from 15 TCGA cancer types